BrazilPowered/docker-dotnet/README.md

 RUN msbuild SignUp.Web.csproj /p:OutputPath=c:\out /p:DeployOnBuild=true
 ```

 > Running the `nuget restore` and `msbuild` steps separately takes advantage of Docker's image layer cache.
-If the package file hasn't changed, the `nuget restore` layer gets loaded from the cache, saving an expensive operation in the build.
+If the package file hasn't changed, the `nuget restore` layer gets loaded from the cache, saving an expensive time-wasting operation in the build.

 The new version of the code publishes an event from the web app to a message queue when a user signs up.
 There are some new lines in the application image stage, specifying values for environment variables: